 “Full bore size Copper slugs and gun Torque“:

-All of the TIME the slug spends moving thru the barrel; the muzzle is constantly rising above the point of aim “NO MATTER WHAT”.
+First of all of the TIME the slug spends moving thru the barrel; the muzzle is constantly rising above the point of aim “NO MATTER WHAT”.
 May be the forend has even lifting up off the rest?
-As the slug enters the rifling it is trying to twist the slug gun clockwise, as it accelerates from ZERO up to 52,000rpm’s.
+As the slug enters the rifling it is trying to twist the slug gun clockwise, as it accelerates from ZERO up to 53,000rpm’s in mille-seconds.
 These two actions working together causes the 10:30 flyer issue, even at 50 yards.
 If a high left shot is consistently frustrates you; it is because to light a grip was used particularly with your left hand!
 Depending on what point you loosen your grip on the gun during the recoil cycle.
 The flyer can even go high right toward 2:00; if the right hand torque, causing the rotation, is allowed to completely overcome the gun during the recoil cycle.

 “This is a Must” “Consistence Gun Control”: